 Generator installation involves electrical work, gas line connections, and concrete work.
 It requires coordination between an electrician, a plumber or gas fitter, and your local utility company.
 This is a project that should only be handled by licensed professionals who understand local codes and safety requirements.

-Pittsburgh homeowners interested in standby generator installation should consult with a licensed electrician to determine the right generator size and placement for their home. a licensed electrician provides complete generator installation services including electrical connections, transfer switch installation, and system testing.
+Pittsburgh homeowners interested in standby generator installation should consult with a licensed electrician to determine the right generator size and placement for their home.
+A licensed electrician provides complete generator installation services including electrical connections, transfer switch installation, and system testing.